borntofrappe/game-development/08 Pokemon/README.md

 ## To dos

+- [feature] add audio

 - [style] consider modifying the sprites by removing the shadows

-- [code] refactor dialogue state to receive text in its init function

 ## Topics